quickgrid/paper-implementations/pytorch/denoising-diffusion/README.md

 - Sinusoidal positional embedding with dropout.
 - Precalculated values for faster sampling.
 - Mixed precision training.
-- Gradient accumulation for large minibatch training.
+- Gradient accumulation for large minibatch training to fit in low memory GPU.
 - UNet with Attention layers.

 <br>